Lepovirta/yahe/README.md

 after typing some characters, clears the typing buffer.
 Pressing the combination again deactivates the hints.

+## Installation

+There are two ways to install this extension: from the repository sources or the `.crx` file.

+### From repository sources

+1. Clone this repository: `git clone git://github.com/jkpl/chrome-yahe.git`
+2. Fire up you Chrome/Chromium browser, and go to the extensions section of the settings page.
+3. Enable the developer mode by checking the developer mode checkbox.
+4. Click the **Load unpacked extension...** button.
+5. Select the directory where you cloned the repository to.

+If you want to update the extension, pull the latest changes from the repository to your cloned directory (`git pull`), and either restart your browser or hit the extension's reload button in extensions page.

 ## License

 (2-clause BSD license)